Devam338/EchoPulse/echopulse/README.md

 - audio-based diagnosis using **MFCC features**
 - **data augmentation** with added noise and pitch shifting
 - **Random Forest** and **SVM** models
-- a combined prediction workflow for respiratory/cardiopulmonary classification fileciteturn0file0L84-L113 fileciteturn0file0L114-L161
+- a combined prediction workflow for respiratory/cardiopulmonary

 ## What this repo includes